thinkphp/json-rpc-php/docs/json-rpc-php.md

 JSON-RPC-PHP
 ------------

-The trated themes require the knowledge of the (specification of the JSON-RPC 1.0 protocolor)[http://json-rpc.org/wiki/specification].
+The trated themes require the knowledge of the [specification of the JSON-RPC 1.0 protocolor](http://json-rpc.org/wiki/specification).

 ## class jsonRPCServer